hylianux/EgoManager/README.md

 * `npm start` to start the app (by default, it runs in "dev mode")
 * `npm run build-exe` to export the app as an executable
+  * you can run the app in dev mode by running EgoManager.exe with the -dev parameter
 * `npm run build-package` to build, export as an executable, AND archive the whole thing in a nice neat little .7z file.

 ## Still to do